PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 - Only a single record will be printed, based on record id (cannot print based on linked table of records).
 - Flags '-v' (single document, skip HTML cursor) and '-s' (silent, supress generation progress bar) are in effect.

-Due to limitations of working via the browser, physical printing is currently only available in quick mode.
+Due to limitations of working via the browser, printing to a printer is currently only available in quick mode.

-# Document Format
+## Document Format

 As the printout will be created automatically, there is no user input to determine the print format; rather you have to set it yourself.
 You can do so in one of two ways:
 - 	By specifying the format as part of the document execution command, using the -format parameter. (see [Executing the Document](#executing-the-document)).
 This option can only be used when printing a single document, i.e. the **-v** option is also specified.
 - 	By means of the PRINTFORMAT table, which always saves the last print format utilized by a given user for a given document.
 Thus, when the document runs, the system takes the print format to be displayed from this table.
 In order to ensure that your procedure always displays the desired print format, you have to update the relevant record in the PRINTFORMAT table prior to execution of the document.

-## Determining Available Print Formats
+### Determining Available Print Formats
 To find out which print formats are available for a given document, run the following SQL commands in WINDBI:
 ```sql
 /* this code will show all system document print formats defined